How to get cheaper electricity prices

 If you don’t have a bill to hand, we can still run a complete comparison, but it may not be quite as accurate as we’ll have to estimate your usage based on the answers to a few questions about your property.

-Once we have all the relevant details, our comparison tool will gather together the most suitable electricity offers and show you how much you could save by switching.
+Once we have all the relevant details, our energy comparison tool will gather together the most suitable and cheapest electricity tariffs, and show you how much you could save by switching.
 All you then have to do is pick the one you want to switch to, and we’ll do the rest.

 Your new supplier will get in touch with you via email or post to confirm your new tariff and payment details, you just need to check everything is in order and you’re good to go.
 If you change your mind, you have a 14-day cooling-off period in which you can cancel the deal without incurring a penalty.